okezieuc/abileneX/README.md

 ### And Special thanks to:

-- Icons8 illustrations for their illustration pack that took the beauty of our UI up a notch.
+- Icons8 illustrations for [their illustrations](https://icons8.com/illustrations) that took the beauty of our UI up a notch.
 - [Robohash](https://robohash.org/).
 We used their image API to generate profile pictures for users signed in with email and password.
 - The person who discovered the Abilene paradox.
 (Btw, his name is Dr. Jerry Harvey)
 - The TailwindCSS contributor that rick-rolled this page on their docs: https://tailwindcss.com/docs/aspect-ratio.